Available with ArcGIS Pro Standard and Data Reviewer licenses.

 The attribute value comparison between features or rows from the input data source and the data source of the Features/Rows to Compare parameter.

-After the relationship is evaluated, this option determines whether the result should be used as is or inverted.
+After the relationship is evaluated, this option decides whether the result should be used as is or inverted.
 For example, this option can be used to identify attribute values that do not match values from the data source of the Features/Rows to Compare parameter.